 However, concerns have been raised that some relationships between charities and non-charities have damaged public confidence.

 Last year, the Charity Commission published new guidance asking charities to make sure their relationships with non-charitable organisations are made clear to the public, and that they’re never used to advance non-charitable interests.

 The guidance doesn’t contain any new rules or regulations, but it draws together existing law and practice to set out six key principles to help trustees make sure they’re maintaining their charity’s independence while working in partnership with a non-charity organisation.

-At JCS, we specialise in working with charities and non-profit organisations on their tax and financial affairs, and we keep all our clients up to date on charity regulation changes that could affect them.
+At JCS, we specialise in providing leading accounting services for charities, and we keep all our clients up to date on charity regulation changes that could affect them.